renovatebot/renovate/docs/usage/getting-started/private-packages.md

 ### maven

 GitLab package registry can be authorized using `Authorization: Bearer <token>`.
-In Gitlab Pipelines authorization can be achieved using following config:
+In GitLab Pipelines authorization can be achieved using following config:

 ```js
 hostRules: [